 Certification Meanings and Levels

-The below numbers ( 1-13 ) are related to the new certification meanings and levels that are posted on a photo ID card.
+The below numbers ( 1-13 ) are related to the certification meanings and levels that are posted on the photo ID card.

 Each student has been trained hands on as well as class room instructions as it pertains to the below subject matters.
-We conduct a written test
+The written tests is conducted online

-and a Hands on test as well as hands on assessments.
-If any of these numbers are shown on their photo ID card then they have succesfuly passed The Rigstar Training and Testing Certification course with a level of competency , level 1, 2, or 3. (see below meanings)
+The Hands on test, Closed Book, is conducted onsite as well as hands on performance assessments.
+If any of these numbers are shown on their photo ID card then they have succesfuly passed that subject module of The Rigstar Training and Testing Certification course with a level of competency , level 1, 2, or 3. (see below meanings)

-A numbering systems is now being adopted.
-See New front side sample Photo ID below.
+A numbering system is used for each subject module.
+See front side sample Photo ID below.
 The Back side remains the same layout as above.

-The New card is not a plastic credit card type card but a laminated Photo ID card with a 3 globe Hologram sticker affixed at this time.
+The New card is not a plastic credit card type card but a laminated Photo ID card with a 3 globe Hologram sticker affixed at this time, as security

 1. Rigging Hardware: Knows how to find the strength of rigging equipment and how to use it.